 Medela’s Breastfeeding Products

-From the time the baby is brought to them for feeding for the first time, to the time the child has moved towards eating solid foods.
+From the time the baby feeds for the first time to the time he/she starts eating solid food.
 And when it does not need breastmilk any longer.

 The entire spectrum in breastpumps is available for the mother to choose from.